itayYaakov/AnomalyDetectionWebAPP/README.md

 4. Type 'node FinalServer.js', and press enter.

-You'll then be notified that the server is up and running.
+The user will be then notified that the server is up and running.

-@@ again, need to activate the server once on my own..
 ### Instructions

 #### Connecting to the web app